-

 Bayesian Deep Learning

 Deep Neural Networks (DNNs) are powerful tools capable of capturing intricate patterns in large datasets, but lack the ability to provide uncertainty estimation.
-To learn rich, hierarchical representations from data with proper interpretability and uncertainty estimation, efficient Bayesian deep learning gain considerable attention in a variety of real-world tasks, especially when uncertainty quantification is critical.
+To learn rich, hierarchical representations from data with proper interpretability and uncertainty estimation, efficient Bayesian learning and inference gain considerable attention in a variety of real-world tasks, especially when uncertainty quantification is critical.

 -